michaelkoss/stackedits/Agile Estimation and Planning.md

 - We pick a date, then plan the functionality we can accomplish

-## Goal
-Inform stakeholders when features will be done

 ## Estimation
 1. Give each unit of work a `value` based on effort